-Although a sought-after form of psychological freedom, ecstasy is still an illegal substance that can be dangerous and even fatal.
-Studies reveal that ecstasy dramatically harms nerves containing serotonin, and customary human dosages have the potential to irreversibly damage the system.
-Heavy and extended use of the drug has been shown to cause depression, confusion, and memory impairment.2 In addition to its long-term detriments, ecstasy can cause the user to experience short-term – and in some cases life threatening – side effects.
-For example, the increase in mood and excitement associated with an ecstasy high can lead to increased dancing or physical activity, prolonged dehydration, and overall exhaustion.1 Further, laboratory studies on experiences during MDMA use have observed bodily reactions of increased heart rate and blood pressure, rapid breathing, thirst, jaw-clenching, increased internal body temperature (hyperthermia), organ failure, and death.2 Due to serotonin depletion, it is common for users to experience a post-ecstasy feeling of depression several days after coming down.
+Although a sought-after “party drug,” ecstasy is still an illegal substance that can be dangerous and even fatal.
+Its side effects are shown to cause numerous health complications, and in some cases, prove fatal to the user.7 Studies reveal that ecstasy dramatically harms nerves containing serotonin, and customary human dosages have the potential to damage the system.19 Heavy and extended use of the drug has been shown to cause depression, confusion, and memory impairment.15 In addition to its long-term detriments, ecstasy can cause the user to experience short-term – and in some cases, life-threatening – side effects.
+For example, the increase in mood and excitement associated with an ecstasy high can lead to increased dancing or physical activity, prolonged dehydration, and overall exhaustion.5 Further, laboratory studies on experiences during MDMA use have observed bodily reactions of increased heart rate and blood pressure, rapid breathing, thirst, jaw-clenching, increased internal body temperature (hyperthermia), organ failure, and death.15 In more rare cases, heart failure can occur in otherwise healthy individuals.7

-Ecstasy has also been found to have slightly distinctive effects on men and women respectively.
-Statistics show that, overall, there are more ecstasy-related male deaths than female deaths.
-This is due to the fact that men tend to consume larger amounts of ecstasy (in addition to other drugs) than do women, which contributes to the higher average.
-Women who take ecstasy are more likely to experience hyponatremia, which is marked by low blood sodium levels caused by excess water intake.
-Two common side effects of ecstasy are hyperthermia (increased body temperature) and increased thirst, which may influence susceptibility to hyponatremia.
-Women also report that the effects of ecstasy last for longer periods of time than men have expressed.9
+Due to serotonin depletion, it is common for users to experience a post-ecstasy feeling of depression for several days called the “comedown.”
+Ecstasy has also been found to have slightly distinctive effects on males and females respectively, but no researchers have investigated this effect on gender non-binary individuals.
+Statistics show that, overall, there are more ecstasy-related male deaths than female deaths.2 This is due to the fact that people with penises tend to consume larger amounts of ecstasy (in addition to other drugs) than do people with vulvas, which contributes to the higher average.
+People with vulvas who take ecstasy are more likely to experience hyponatremia, which is marked by low blood sodium levels caused by excess water intake.21 Two common side effects of ecstasy are hyperthermia (increased body temperature) and increased thirst, which may influence susceptibility to hyponatremia.
+People with vulvas also report that the effects of ecstasy last for longer periods of time than people with penises have expressed.2

 There are crucial differences between controlled (clinically administered) and recreational use of MDMA.
-When used as a “club drug,” ecstasy can potentially be mixed with other dangerous types of psychoactive substances, causing experiences to vary greatly from those described by laboratory scientists.1 Pills may be ingested in combination with alcohol or other drugs, or may have been combined with separate substances prior to purchase by the user.
-As ecstasy is an illegal and unregulated psychoactive substance, its use outside of controlled laboratory settings is not recommended.
-Its side effects are shown to cause numerous health complications, and in some cases, prove fatal to the user.
+When used recreationally, ecstasy can potentially be mixed with other dangerous types of psychoactive substances, causing experiences to vary greatly from those described by laboratory scientists.5 Pills may be ingested in combination with alcohol or other drugs or may have been combined with separate substances prior to purchase by the user.
+As ecstasy is an illegal and unregulated psychoactive substance, its use outside of controlled laboratory settings is not recommended, especially considering that recreational drug manufacturers often do not have the users’ best interests in mind.

 Why Do People Take Ecstasy?

-In addition, the drug tends to increase the user’s feelings of sociability and closeness with others.4 People especially enjoy being touched when using ecstasy, as the tactile experience is magnified.
-Experiments have also discovered that participants experience altered facial expression recognition while under the influence.
-In a study conducted on the influence of MDMA on discussion of significant others, researchers discovered a connection between administration of the drug and the emotional nature of conversation.
-Participants under the influence of ecstasy spoke of those close to them in a deep, positive and empathetic way.
-These subjects also exhibited increased use of social and sexual terms, which reinforces the uninhibited nature of ecstasy users.12 Evidence repeatedly points to the fact that ecstasy fuels an increased desire for social interaction, which continues to attract young users in the most social situations.1, 5, 12
+Ecstasy users report experiencing an altered state of consciousness that changes the way they think and feel while under the influence.
+In a study conducted on the influence of MDMA on communication with significant others, researchers discovered a connection between the administration of the drug and the emotional nature of the conversation.
+Participants under the influence of ecstasy spoke of those close to them in a deep, positive, and empathetic way.
+These subjects also exhibited increased use of social and sexual terms, which reinforces the uninhibited nature of ecstasy users.3 Evidence repeatedly points to the fact that ecstasy fuels an increased desire for social interaction, which continues to attract young users in social situations.3 , 5, 23

 Combining Sex and Ecstasy